 This post, how to get 100K Pinterest impressions (100,000) is going to be instrumental to learn how to grow your blog.
-Today’s post is about how to get more than 2 million Pinterest impressions for one of your Pinterest Boards.
+Today’s post is about how to get more than 100,000 Pinterest impressions for one of your Pinterest Boards.
 Therefore there will be a lot of discussion of how to get impressions on Pinterest.
 I have the distinct pleasure of meeting this extraordinary milestone on July 13th, 2021.
 The board that I’m discussing is called Blogtober and has a grand total of 82 pins.
 The board pictured below is a more recent board called Star Trek – TOS & TNG.
 This also happens to be my biggest post with more than 13,000 social shares.

 It’s not necessarily the pins or the collective posts themselves that draw traffic, having a viral pin that draws traffic to your blog and to your Pinterest board can make all the difference in the world.

 It’s not uncommon to pull up Pinterest and look at the Updates in Pinterest and see my pin that I lovingly call Lassoing the moon (pin at the bottom) where it’s been saved by a significant number of people (1,966 in this particular instance).